clojurewerkz/titanium.docs/articles/getting_started.md

    (println (map degree-of [v1 v2 v3 v4]))))
 ```

-## Deleting objects
+## Removing objects

-Deleting object from a graph is very simple.
+Removing object from a graph is straightforward.
 Call
-`clojurewerkz.titanium.edges/delete!` to delete an edge.
-To delete
+`clojurewerkz.titanium.edges/remove!` to remove an edge.
+To remove
 vertices, first make sure that all edges incident to the vertex are
-deleted and then call `clojurewerkz.titanium.vertices/delete!`.
+removed and then call `clojurewerkz.titanium.vertices/removed!`.
 Let's
 use these methods to write a method that clears a database completely
 of all it's objects.
 We'll use
 `clojurewerkz.titanium.vertices/get-all-vertices` and